-Colorectal Surgeon Aaron B. Parrish, MD is board-certified by the American Board of Colon and Rectal Surgery and the American Board of Surgery.
+Proctologist Aaron B. Parrish, MD is board-certified by the American Board of Colon and Rectal Surgery and the American Board of Surgery.
 He has extensive experience diagnosing a number of conditions by performing accurate colonoscopies.
-If you’re experiencing symptoms of an anal fissure in the San Jose area, call Dr. Parrish today to schedule an appointment at (408) 358-2868.
-Our office is located in Los Gatos, just a short drive from San Jose, Santa Clara, Campbell, and Lexington Hills.
+If you’re experiencing symptoms of an anal fissure in the San Jose area, call Dr. Parrish today to schedule an appointment at our Los Gatos proctology office at (408) 358-2868.
+Our office is just a short drive from San Jose, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.

 Am I at Risk For Colon Cancer?